canderla/bh2023_kubernetes/exercises/kubernetes-opa.md

 1. Start up a fresh lxterminal by clicking the "sparrow" logo in the bottom-left corner of the screen, clicking run, typing `lxterminal` and hitting enter.

+2. Start your Kubernetes cluster - we will use this one for all Kubernetes exercises except for the Cloud Attacks, Peirates and Node Attacks:

+    ```shell
+    /sync/bin/suspend-all-vms.sh
+    /sync/bin/start-bustakube.sh
+    ```

 2. SSH into the Kubernetes control-plane node:

     ```shell